madhu4223/orderManagementSystem/README.md

 Then Run `npm start` .

-The app will automatically open browser and navigate to `http://localhost:4200/`;
+The app will build and automatically open browser and navigate to `http://localhost:4200/`;

 if not just open the browser manually and navigate to `http://localhost:4200/`.